freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Warning "Backtesting"
     Custom prices are supported in backtesting (starting with 2021.12), and orders will fill if the price falls within the candle's low/high range.
-    Orders that don't fill immediately are subject to regular timeout handling.
+    Orders that don't fill immediately are subject to regular timeout handling, which happens once per (detail) candle.
     `custom_exit_price()` is only called for sells of type Sell_signal and Custom sell.
 All other sell-types will use regular backtesting prices.

 ## Custom order timeout rules